UniverseStudiosMC/UniverseJobs/docs/introduction/what-is-jobsadventure.md

 ## 🔮 Future Vision

-JobsAdventure continues to evolve with:
+UniverseJobs continues to evolve with:

 ### Features in development
 - **MySQL clustering support** for large networks